 General.
-Our board of directors has designated up to [●] shares of the 5,000,000 authorized shares of preferred stock as Series F Preferred Stock.
-When issued, the shares of Series F Preferred Stock will be validly issued, fully paid and non-assessable.
+Our board of directors has designated up to 14,000 shares of the 5,000,000 authorized shares of preferred stock as Series G Preferred Stock.

 Rank.
-The Series F Convertible Preferred Stock will rank on parity to our common stock.
+The Series G Preferred Stock ranks on parity to our common stock.

 Conversion.
-Each share of the Series F Preferred Stock is convertible into shares of our common stock (subject to adjustment as provided in the related certificate of designation of preferences, rights and limitations) at any time at the option of the holder at a conversion price equal to the stated value of the Series F Preferred Stock of \$1,000 divided by [●].
-Holders of Series F Preferred Stock will be prohibited from converting Series F Preferred Stock into shares of our common stock if, as a result of such conversion, the holder, together with its affiliates, would own more than 4.99% of the total number of shares of our common stock then issued and outstanding.
+Each share of the Series G Preferred Stock is convertible into shares of our common stock (subject to adjustment as provided in the related certificate of designation of preferences, rights and limitations) at any time at the option of the holder at a conversion price equal to the stated value of the Series G Preferred Stock of \$1,000 per share divided by \$0.45.
+Holders of Series G Preferred Stock are prohibited from converting Series G Preferred Stock into shares of our common stock if, as a result of such conversion, the holder, together with its affiliates, would own more than 4.99% of the total number of shares of our common stock then issued and outstanding.
 However, any holder may increase or decrease such percentage to any other percentage not in excess of 9.99%, provided that any increase in such percentage shall not be effective until 61 days after such notice to us.

 Liquidation Preference.
-In the event of our liquidation, dissolution or winding-up, holders of Series F Preferred Stock will be entitled to receive an amount equal to \$1,000 per share before any distribution shall be made to the holders of any junior securities, and then will be entitled to receive the same amount that a holder of common stock would receive if the Series F Preferred Stock were fully converted into shares of our common stock at the conversion price (disregarding for such purposes any conversion limitations) which amounts shall be paid pari passu with all holders of common stock.
+In the event of our liquidation, dissolution or winding-up, holders of Series G Preferred Stock will be entitled to receive an amount equal to \$1,000 per share before any distribution shall be made to the holders of any junior securities, and then will be entitled to receive the same amount that a holder of common stock would receive if the Series G Preferred Stock were fully converted into shares of our common stock at the conversion price (disregarding for such purposes any conversion limitations) which amounts shall be paid pari passu with all holders of common stock.

 Voting Rights.
-Shares of Series F Preferred Stock will generally have no voting rights, except as required by law and except that the affirmative vote of the holders of a majority of the then outstanding shares of Series F Preferred Stock is required to, (a) alter or change adversely the powers, preferences or rights given to the Series F Preferred Stock, (b) amend our certificate of incorporation or other charter documents in any manner that materially adversely affects any rights of the holders, (c) increase the number of authorized shares of Series F Preferred Stock, or (d) enter into any agreement with respect to any of the foregoing.
+Shares of Series G Preferred Stock generally have no voting rights, except as required by law and except that the affirmative vote of the holders of at least 75% of the then outstanding shares of Series G Preferred Stock is required to (a) alter or change adversely the powers, preferences or rights given to the Series G Preferred Stock, (b) amend our certificate of incorporation or other charter documents in any manner that materially adversely affects any rights of the holders, (c) increase the number of authorized shares of Series G Preferred Stock, or (d) enter into any agreement with respect to any of the foregoing.

 Dividends.
-Shares of Series F Preferred Stock will not be entitled to receive any dividends, unless and until specifically declared by our board of directors.
-The holders of the Series F Preferred Stock will participate, on an as-if-converted-to-common stock basis, in any dividends to the holders of common stock.
+Shares of Series G Preferred Stock are not be entitled to receive any dividends, unless and until specifically declared by our board of directors.
+The holders of the Series G Preferred Stock will participate, on an as-if-converted-to-common stock basis, in any dividends to the holders of common stock.

 Redemption.
-We are not obligated to redeem or repurchase any shares of Series F Preferred Stock.
-Shares of Series F Preferred Stock are not otherwise entitled to any redemption rights or mandatory sinking fund or analogous fund provisions.
+We are not obligated to redeem or repurchase any shares of Series G Preferred Stock.
+Shares of Series G Preferred Stock are not otherwise entitled to any redemption rights or mandatory sinking fund or analogous fund provisions.